-A total of 3,647 people answered the question about their gender.
-The gender split was 57% male and 43% female, compared to the Borough figures of male 49% and female 51%.
+The gender split was 59% male and 41% female, compared to the Borough figures of male - 49% and female 51%.
 Traditionally, females are more likely to be respondents, so this consultation is counter to that normally witnessed.

-Female respondents were more likely to answer yes to a council tax increase with a percentage of 60% compared to males 46%.
-Both groups rated the same top three services for cutting and saving as the overall results.
+Females were more likely to answer yes to a council tax increase with a percentage of 62% compared to males 45%.